mendersoftware/mender-docs/03.Devices/03.Integrating-with-U-Boot/docs.md

 ### u-boot-fw-utils

-Mender depends on userspace tools provided by `u-boot-fw-utils`.
+Mender depends on user space tools provided by `u-boot-fw-utils`.
 This is a standard component in Yocto, but if using a U-Boot fork, this may need to be added manually.
 If it doesn't already exist, the most straightforward approach is to start with the `meta/recipes-bsp/u-boot/u-boot-fw-utils_*.bb` recipe found